 “I thought it was weird when she posted a status that just said ‘DID I PROMISE TO DO ANYTHING WITH ANYONE TODAY, PLEASE HELP ME,’” confessed Josh Mulligan, a Facebook friend of Lindsay’s who watched her live online meltdown.
 “When no one responded, she just started panic-messaging everyone she knew, including me, and we haven’t talked in five years.”

-Crawford is adamant that, despite her concerned loved ones’ advice that maybe she works too hard, the strain of the experience far outweighed the amount of she binged.
+Crawford is adamant that, despite her concerned loved ones’ advice that maybe she works too hard, the strain of the experience far outweighed the amount of Netflix she binged.

 “It was a fluke- a terrible, confusing fluke,” she explained as she quickly made dinner between a serving shift and a fundraiser.
-“It was the most stressful experience I’ve ever encountered, and I’m in the arts I never want a day off again.”
+“It was the most stressful experience I’ve ever encountered, and I’m in the arts.
+I never want a day off again.”

-At press time, Crawford had just learned that most people enjoy something called a “weekend,” and had been taken to in a state of shock.
+At press time, Crawford had just learned that most people enjoy something called a “weekend,” and had been taken to hospital in a state of shock.